 Over time, the rare coin market has moved in cycles, much like other types of investments.
-According to Canadian Coin News, the market is in an upswing.
-If you’re thinking about collecting coins, as a hobby or an investment, (A.K.A. numismatics), here are a few things you’ll want to make sure you DON’T do:
+According to Numismatic News, the market may be in the beginnings of an upswing, after several years of decline in the U.S. If you’re thinking about collecting coins, as a hobby or an investment, (A.K.A. numismatics), here are a few things you’ll want to make sure you DON’T do:

 You wouldn’t buy an expensive diamond ring from a street vendor, so why buy a rare coin from someone you don’t know and trust?
 Make sure you work with a reputable, qualified coin dealer to ensure that you’re making a legitimate purchase.
-Visit the Canadian Association of Numismatic Dealers (CAND)for a list of dealers in good standing of CAND or contact your insurance broker for suggestions.
+Visit PNGdealers.com for a list of dealers in the Professional Numismatists Guild or contact your insurance agent for suggestions.

 While a coin may look like the real thing online or even in person, if you’re not absolutely sure of its authenticity, have the coin evaluated by a third-party grader.
 A grader is neither a buyer nor a seller and has no interest in the coin’s market value.
 You can find a professional grader through the Professional Coin Grading Service (PCGS).
 Some coins come with a PCGS certificate and will be hermetically sealed into a plastic holder with interior labels.

-While most coins are not worth more than their face value, some are worth much more.
+While most coins are not worth more than ther face value, some are worth much more.
 Here are a few things to look for when determining your coin’s value:

 A Guide Book of United States Coins: The Official Red Book